tlourey/tlourey.github.io/pages/ama-dcr-law.md

 ---
-title: Azure Monitoring Data Collection Rules for Log Analytics Workspace
+title: Azure Monitor Data Collection Rules for Log Analytics
 description: Ripe and ready for TLAs and FLTLAs
 published: true
 categories: